Live Chat with Tek representatives. Available 9:00 AM - 5:00 PM CET.

 Did you know that 50% of projects fail EMI/EMC testing the first time?
 Intertek Testing Services reports that roughly half of products fail the initial EMC test due to a failure to apply EMC principles, lack of EMC/EMI knowledge, incorrect applications of EMC regulations, unpredicted interactions among circuit elements, or incorporation of non-compliant modules or subassemblies into the final product.

 Performing pre-compliance testing greatly improves the probability of a successful first pass of full EMI compliance testing, saving you time and thousands of dollars.
 Companies designing products for medical, automotive, military and even multimedia applications, can benefit from investing in a pre-compliance test setup.
 This page discusses how adding pre-compliance testing to your product development process can accelerate product development and reduce project costs.
+Learn more about the basics of EMC/EMI testing.

 Benefits of pre-compliance testing